newking9088/newking9088/README.md

 # 👋 Hi, I'm Nawaraj Paudel

-I'm an accomplished Machine Learning and Generative AI Engineer with a PhD in Quantitative Modeling from Florida State University.
+I'm an accomplished Machine Learning and Generative AI Engineer with a PhD in Physics from Florida State University.
 With nearly a decade of expertise in data science, machine learning, and AI, I specialize in leveraging cutting-edge technologies to solve complex problems and drive business outcomes.

 ## 🚀 Featured Projects